barneysmith-sys/barneysmith-sys/README.md

 <summary>g&s solar, data analyst</summary>

 operational data analysis for process optimization
-identified inefficiencies and supported decision-making
+used excel and helioscope to identify inefficiencies and support decision-making

 </details>